-PRACE is established as an international not-for-profit association (aisbl) with seat in Brussels.
-It has 25 member countries, whose representative organizations create a pan-European supercomputing infrastructure, providing access to computing and data management resources and services for large-scale scientific and engineering applications at the highest performance level.
+PRACE is established as an international not-for-profit association (aisbl) with its head office in Brussels.
+It has 27 member countries whose representative organizations create a pan-European supercomputing infrastructure, providing access to computing and data management resources and services for large-scale scientific and engineering applications at the highest performance level.